KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

-If you have ever done any programming before using languages like Fortran, C or C++, you surely adopted a workflow where you first wrote code and then compiled using another program called **compiler**, wich generated a binary, machine-readable file.
+If you have ever done any programming before using languages like Fortran, C or C++, you surely adopted a workflow where you first wrote code and then compiled it using another program called **compiler**, wich generated a binary, machine-readable file.
 It would look something like this

 ![compiling](https://hpc-wiki.info/mediawiki/hpc_images/8/8a/Compiler_Shematic.png)

-That will not be the case with Python.
+That will *not* be the case with Python.
 One of the key differences between Python and those other programming languages is that Python is an **interpretive** language.
 Hence you will not have to compile the code as you